 “There is a general rule, which is the Narcotic Drugs Act of 1989, which establishes in article 5 that personal cultivation is prohibited unless there is an authorization, and a particular rule that of medical cannabis, which is linked to the full right of access to health, “the constitutionalist and professor at the University of Buenos Aires, Andres Gil Domínguez told Télam.

-The controversy arose from the fact that an article of the new law – approved on March 29 – establishes the registration in a registry of patients and relatives and although it does not mention self-cultivation, it does not prohibit it either.
+The controversy arose from the fact that an article of the new law – approved on March 29 – establishes the registration in a registry of patients and relatives.
+Although it does not mention self-cultivation, it does not prohibit it either.

 In that sense, Gil Domíngez said that the two rules, medical cannabis, and narcotics, “are complementary,” but clarified that authorization for cultivation for medicinal purposes “does not arise unquestionably from the law, (but) it is an interpretation based on the National Constitution and international treaties on Human Rights. “